Brazier85/Olaf/docs/Flags.md

 ### White flags

-Used to define defensive actions.
+Used to define defensive positions

 | Color  | Type |
 | ------------- | ------------- |